tilezen/vector-datasource/docs/layers.md

 #### Name localization

-Mapzen vector tile features include all source names in the default `name` property, and variants in the `name:*` properties.
-When different than `name`, we also include `alt_name:*`, `alt_name_`, `old_name:*` values to enable full internationalization.
-Tangram supports all scripts.
+Mapzen vector tile features include the default `name` property.
+We include all language variants of the `name:*`, `alt_name:*`, `alt_name_`, `old_name:*` values to enable full internationalization (when different than `name`).
+Tangram supports all language scripts.

-For features in the Boundaries layer, we support two additional variants `left:name:*` and `right:name:*` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently).
+For features in the `boundaries` layer, we support two additional variants `left:name:*` and `right:name:*` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently).

 #### Geometry types

 Individual Mapzen vector tile layers can include mixed geometry types.
-This is common in the landuse, water, and building layers.
+This is common in the `landuse`, `water`, and `buildings` layers.

 A tile geometry can be one of 3 types: